Math, Date/Time & utils (hApi unit)

 Keep_Range (Integer)

-procedure ensures that an integer value remains within a specified range.
+Ensures that an integer value remains within a specified range.

 If the value is below the minimum, it is set to the minimum.